ddddwee1/TorchSUL/QuickStart.md

     y = sul_mod(x_real)
 ```

-With this approach, the users can inspect & manipulate the forward flow with minimum hurt to the model structure and function definition.
+With this approach, the users can inspect & manipulate the forward flow with minimum change to the model structure and function definition.

 ## Loosely load from checkpoint